Potentii/w-srvr/README.md

 ### Website

-Lets say your website content is located under the `src` folder:
+Lets say your website content is located under the `/src` folder:

 ```
 ├── main.js